AwsMLMaster/AWS-CLI-Cheat-Sheet/Kinesis.md

-## Get first iterator in shard that contains records
+## Get first iterator in Kinesis shard that contains records from trim_horizon

 ```import boto3